Stevie Chalmers: Career

-Leaving school at age of 14, he signed for Kirkintilloch Rob Roy in 1953.
+Leaving school aged 14, he signed for Kirkintilloch Rob Roy in 1953.
 Subsequently, he joined the RAF and during his time doing national service at RAF Stradishall in 1955 played for Newmarket Town.
 He then moved back to Scotland, signing with SJFA team Ashfield, and represented Scotland at that level in 1959.
 Shortly afterwards he signed for Celtic, making his league debut in March 1959 against Airdrie.

 He spent 12 full seasons with Celtic, helping the club to six league titles, three Scottish Cups, and four League Cups, as well as being part of the Lisbon Lions side that won the 1967 European Cup.
-He scored the winning goal in the 85th minute of the final.
+He scored the winning goal in the 85th minute of the final, and in doing so also sealed the first European Treble and the only Quadruple to date.

 His involvement became limited after he broke a leg in the 1969 Scottish League Cup Final, and he missed the rest of that season including the 1970 European Cup Final.
 His total of 236 goals is the fifth-highest in the history of the club, and he is remembered as one of the greatest players in Celtic's history.

 After leaving Celtic Park in September 1971 at the age of 35, Chalmers continued to appear in Scotland's top tier, with spells at Morton and Partick Thistle before he retired in 1975.
 He made a very brief comeback with junior club St Roch's during the 1975–76 season.

 He was inducted into the Scottish Football Hall of Fame in 2016.